- Implement single sign-on (SSO) for Tableau Cloud with security assertion markup language (SAML) identity provider (IdP) OneLogin

 So let's mimic that environment.

-Sign out of Tableau Online and then sign back into OneLogin.
+Sign out of Tableau Cloud and then sign back into OneLogin.

 Refresh your embedded analytics application's page and you should see this:

-If your user clicks "Sign in to Tableau Online", their experience will be something like this:
+If your user clicks "Sign in to Tableau Cloud", their experience will be something like this:

-The end user only has to go through this "login" flow once or until they are signed out of Tableau Online.
-Tableau Online's idle session timeout duration is 2 hours (and cannot be modified).
+The end user only has to go through this "login" flow once or until they are signed out of Tableau Cloud.
+Tableau Cloud's idle session timeout duration is 2 hours (and cannot be modified).

-We implemented single sign on (SSO) for Tableau Online using security assertion markup language (SAML) identity provider (IdP) OneLogin.
+We implemented single sign-on (SSO) for Tableau Cloud using security assertion markup language (SAML) identity provider (IdP) OneLogin.

 During the setup we enabled optional (and less secure) features with the goal of creating a seamless end user experience in the embedded analytics application.

-We also walked through creating that simple embedded analytics application and embedded a Tableau Online dashboard into a webpage.
+We also walked through creating that simple embedded analytics application and embedded a Tableau Cloud dashboard into a webpage.

 The end user experience is less than ideal with a user needing to click a button to authenticate, however, they do not have to log in with a username and password.
 If you are looking for a more seamless embedded analytics experience for your end users, Zuar has products that solve this.